dsbrown1331/aaai-2018-code/README.md

   - Use `make gridworld_noisydemo_exp` to build the experiment.
   - Execute `./gridworld_noisydemo_exp` to run.
 Data will be output to `./data/gridworld_noisydemo_exp/`
   - Experiment will take some time to run since it runs 200 replicates for each number of demonstrations.
 Experiment parameters can be set in `src/gridWorldNoisyDemoExperiment.cpp`.
-  -Once experiment has finished run `python scripts/generateNoisyDemoPlots.py` to generate figures used in paper.
+  - Once experiment has finished run `python scripts/generateNoisyDemoPlots.py` to generate figures used in paper.

   #### Comparison with theoretical bounds (Table 1 in in <a href="https://arxiv.org/abs/1707.00724">AAAI 2018 paper</a>)
   - Use `make gridworld_projection_exp` to build the experiment.
   - Execute `./gridworld_projection_exp` to run.
 Data will be output to `./data/abbeel_projection/`
   - Experiment will take some time to run since it runs 200 replicates for each number of demonstrations.
 Experiment parameters can be set in `src/gridWorldProjectionEvalExperiment.cpp`.
-  -Once experiment has finished run `python scripts/generateProjectionEvalTable.py` to generate table used in paper.
+  - Once experiment has finished run `python scripts/generateProjectionEvalTable.py` to generate table used in paper.